benmvp/slides/2022/connecttech/ts-react.md

 NOTES:

-- I know `useEffect` is supposedly taboo now
+- I know `useEffect` is considered taboo now by some
-  * But we all still use it
+  - But we all still use it, right?
 - There's not too much type with `useEffect`...
-  * Since it just takes in a function
+  - Since it just takes in a function with no args
 - But it does ensure you only return a clean-up function
-  * And don't accidentally return something else
+  - And don't accidentally return something else
-  * This example looks almost similar to the example we just saw
+  - This example looks almost similar to the example we just saw
 - Except it's using an implicit return (parentheses vs. curly braces)
-  * Which means because we're accidentally returning a `Promise`
+  - Which means we're accidentally returning a `Promise`
-  * We'll get a compilation error like you see here
+  - So we'll get a compilation error like you see here
-  * React does also warn about this a run-time & there's an eslint rule to catch it
+  - React does also warn about this a run-time & there's an eslint rule to catch it

 /////
 <!-- .slide: data-background="url(../../img/ts-react/anchor-hooks-chuttersnap-f2LYxnmnKxI-unsplash.jpg) no-repeat center" data-background-size="cover" -->